-Seismic Buys Savo Group as Sales Engagement Enters a Consolidation Phase
+Seismic Buys Savo Group, Sales Engagement Enters a Consolidation Phase

 by Jim Lundy

 Seismic, one of the leaders in our Aragon Research Globe™ for Sales Engagement Platforms, announced this week that it is buying rival Savo Group for an undisclosed price.
 Seismic made the announcement via a press release.
 No details on the deal were disclosed.